 These Potato Kale Cakes are just what you need.

-These oven-baked Potato Kale Cakes taste every bit as good as their deep-fried brethren – but without the load of calories and refined fat.
+These oven-baked Potato Kale Cakes taste every bit as good as their deep-fried brethren – but without the load of calories and refined fat, which means you can enjoy platefuls of these and still stick to your weight loss plan.
 They just may be the healthiest and most delicious comfort food on the planet.

 These are so good, I can put a pile of them on my plate, drizzle some of this Dill Dressing over them and call it a meal – a delicious, healthy, satisfying meal.

 If that’s not good enough for you, you can serve these with salad for a double-dose of healthy greens.

 Why Avoid Oil and Frying?

 Because research shows that the consumption of oil lead to diabetes, heart disease, high blood pressure, cancer, and obesity, the less oil we eat the better.